siberianfox/tinygwiki/TinyG-Status-Reports.md

 # Status Reports in JSON
-Status reports return the dynamic gcode model state.
-In plain English, they tell you where you are.
-And other stuff as well.
-This is useful for the user or the UI to know what's happening in the machine.
-For example, hitting '?' from the command line will return the current XYZ position, the inches/mm units mode, and some other relevant data.

-Status reports can also be automatically generated during movement so you can see move progress.
+Status reports provide a view of what's going on in the controller.
+They report "dynamic gcode model" state.
+In plain English, they tell you where you are (position), if the machine is moving, how fast, what it's doing, when a move is done, and other stuff as well.
+They can be returned on-demand, or can be automatically generated during movement so you can see move progress.
+They are delivered in JSON so the UI can use it, or can be delivered in plain test for a command-line user.

 The following variables can be reported in a status report